Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 ## 🤝 Automated Collaborator Invitation

 HarmonAI III includes a script to automatically invite collaborators to the GitHub repository.
-You can use it with the following steps:
+Use it as follows:

 1. Create a `.env` file and set the necessary tokens:
    ```